cameronbracco/DS4420-final-project/README.md

 MNIST is loaded using this extremely helpful script: https://github.com/hsjeong5/MNIST-for-Numpy

-The repo should already contain `mnist.pkl`, but if it does not, simply run `python3 mnist.py` to download and save a local version of the dataset.
-One initialized, you can load the data as follows:
+Upon cloning, run `python3 mnist.py` to download and save a local version of the dataset.
+One initialized (it will be saved in `mnist.pkl`), you can load the data as follows:
 ```python
 x_train, t_train, x_test, t_test = mnist.load()
 ```

+Note that we need to further apply some filters to this data, but that's easy to handle.
+However, it seems like applying those filters takes a long time for some reason, so it may make more sentence to bake that into the pre-loading (or just figure out how to optimize the filters because they shouldn't take as long as they do)

 ## Metrics